davidmolina/davidmolina.github.io/now.md

 This `/now` page was inspired by [Derek Sivers](https://sivers.org/) and his /[now project](https://sivers.org/nowff).

-This update was last made August 13, 2024.
+This update was last made October 2, 2024.